norm/gifs.cackhanded.net/README.markdown

 * `add` is an array of colours (in any format compatible with [the Pillow ImageColor][col] module) to add to the initial palette formed from the video source
+* `list` will list the RGB values for each colour used in the final palette
-* `show` will open the final palette selection for inspection
+* `show` will open the final palette PNG for inspection

 ### `[[caption]]` describes the caption(s)